Ja1zinh0/Snake-GameV2/README.md

 ## How to Play

-- Use the arrow keys to control the snake.
+- Use the arrow keys or AWSD to control the snake.
 - Try to eat the red apples to score points.
 - Avoid colliding with the walls or the snake's own body.